After the terrible twos and threenager years, comes the "EFFING FOURS"!

 Hold on tightly to your seats, hats, pearls, and Tiger balm, because it seems that experienced parents out there have conveniently forgotten (or have intentionally avoided) giving us poor saps the heads up about this harrowing stage of our four year old child's development known as the Effing Fours!

 You'd think that now your little one is officially a preschooler, your days of tantrums and meltdowns are over -- think again, because once your child turns four, she will also be referred to as:

 - Ferocious Four

-So what else can you call your fiery little four-year-old based on her developmental milestones at this stage?
+So what else can you call your fiery little four year old child based on her developmental milestones at this stage?

 Here's a painfully honest list most parents of this "blessed" age group can probably relate to!

 Your Four Year Old Child: What to Expect?

 1. The Incredible Sulk

 Even though your four-year-old is no longer having temper tantrums or colossal meltdowns, you will notice that she can be extra sensitive and easily start to sulk at the drop of a hat.